 When I was a kid I used to love watching Voltron on Saturday mornings.
 In Voltron, 5 separate spaceships would combine to create a super robot called “Voltron” to fight large enemies.
 As individual spaceships, they didn’t stand a chance, but once they came together as Voltron, they were able to win the battles.

-A similar story line is now playing out in Google AdWords accounts.
+A similar storyline is now playing out in Google Ads accounts.
 Instead of spaceships, we have text ads and ad extensions combining to form Voltron-like super ads that can dominate the search results page.
 Take a look at the example below and you can quickly see that one ad has a clear advantage in terms of capturing attention and clicks simply because of how big it is.